rdf4095/sketch_RF/README.md

 A colorbar allows click-selection of line color, which apply to both Canvases.

 ## BACKGROUND
-The app implements a class that extends the tkinter Canvas object.
+The app implements a base class that extends the tkinter Canvas object, and two subclasses.
 There are two tkinter Canvases of arbitrary size, which demonstrate different modes of drawing.